rsookram/MediaPlayer/README.md

 on the right will fast forward by 10 seconds.

-## Permissions

-### Internet

-The internet permission is required to support media streams over http and https.

 ## Build

 Run the following command from the root of the repository to make a debug